the Cake: Guidelines for the Decorator

-one that is appropriate for the decorating or the event.
-For example, if the cake will be sitting out for extended periods for decorating OR for serving, a light whipped cream and strawberry Garnishes and Spreads:
+a filling that is appropriate for the decorating or the event.
+For example, if the cake will be sitting out for extended periods for decorating OR for serving, a light whipped cream and strawberry

+Garnishes and Spreads:

 using berries, make sure they are not so over-ripe that they seem to 'smoosh' by just looking at them.
-(For example, raspberries sit out for extended periods.
-They may weep, bleed or the juices may run. chopped bananas are being used and you have tossed them in an acidic liquid to help prevent browning (like lemon or pineapple juice), be sure they are carefully drained before putting with a spread (like preserves, jams, ganache, curds, etc.) will be used before the filling is placed or piped on the layers, make sure it is thin.
-You don't need much, and they are usually soft and don't readily set up on their own (except a traditional ganache).
+(Tip: raspberries sit out for extended periods.
+The fruits may weep, bleed, or their juices may run.

+chopped bananas are being used and you have tossed them in an acidic liquid to help prevent browning (like lemon or pineapple juice), be sure they are carefully drained and dried properly before putting them with a spread (like preserves, jams, ganache, lemon curd, etc.) will be used before the filling is placed or piped on the layers, make sure it is thin.
+You don't need much, and they are usually soft and don't readily set up on their own (the exception being a traditional ganache).

 If using a very thick layer of a plain curd for example, there